clayne/SSEModdingGuide/README.md

 * Add additional tools or executables to MO2
 * Inform the user of updates, errors, or general information.

+This section will explain each button and how to use them.

 #### Instance Manager
 ![alt next](https://github.com/CDimang/SSE-Images/blob/main/Toolbar%20Instance%20Icon.png)